Filmora

 It might seem tricky at first, but with practice, you'll get the hang of using Track Matte in After Effects.
 If you're looking for an easier option, check out Wondershare Filmora.
 Its motion tracking feature lets you track and attach elements to moving objects in your footage, making it simple to add effects, text, or graphics that move with the action.

-Even better, in the new V14 version of Filmora, there will be a cool new feature called planar tracking.
+Even better, in the new V14 version of Filmora, there is a cool new feature called Planar Tracker.
 This tool helps you track and place things onto flat surfaces in your video such as:

 • Content Replacement